-3) If you choose PPPoE, enter the Username and Password provided by your ISP.
+3) If you choose PPPoE, enter the Username and Password and choose Secondary Connection provided by your ISP.
+Different parameters are needed according to the Secondary Connection type you have chosen.
 PPPoE users usually have DSL cable modems.

-4) If you choose L2TP, enter the Username and Password, and select the DNS Address Mode provided by your ISP.
-Different parameters are needed according to the DNS address mode you choose.
+4) If you choose L2TP, enter the Username and Password, and select the IP Address Type provided by your ISP.
+Different parameters are needed according to the IP address type you selected.

-5) If you choose PPTP, enter the Username and Password, and select the DNS Address Mode provided by your ISP.
-Different parameters are needed according to the DNS address mode you choose.
+5) If you choose PPTP, enter the Username and Password, and select the IP Address Type provided by your ISP.
+Different parameters are needed according to the IP address type you selected.

-5. Click Save to make the settings effective, and you can refer to Test the Network Connectivity to test the Internet connection.
+5. Click Save to make the settings effective, and you can refer to Test Internet Connectivity to test the Internet connection.